What Is an English Degree Like in the US?

 The WEF also correlates English language proficiency with the Human Development Index (HDI), which measures education, life expectancy, literacy, and other metrics that affect the overall standard of living.
 Countries with low proficiency scored lower on the HDI, while countries that scored moderately proficient or better scored higher on the HDI.
 Better English-speaking skills align with better qualities of life, especially in emerging economies.

 Make sure you research the importance of English proficiency in your home country.
-Salary information for English literature graduates in the United States will not be the same in India, China, or many countries in Africa, for instance.
+Salary information for the United States will not be the same in India, China, or many countries in Africa, for instance.

 Why Should I Study English Literature and Not Communication?

-If the ability to communicate better is a significant benefit of an English literature major, why not just study communication at your United States college?
+If the ability to communicate better is a significant benefit of a literature major, why not just study communication at your United States college?
 Communication students study career-ready skills such as marketing, public relations, and digital media.
-English literature students study books.
+Literature students study books.
 Would it make more sense for you to study communication?

-• English literature students read more: Believe it or not, deep analysis of challenging works of literature is a highly transferable skill.
+• They read more: Believe it or not, deep analysis of challenging works of literature is a highly transferable skill.
 Strong written analysis skills can lead to successful careers in research and development, as well as law.

-• English literature graduates have equal prospects: Note that the starting salary for a communications degree holder is approximately $3,000 more than an English literature grad, according to the National Association of Colleges and Employers (NACE), and they have almost the same projected lifetime earnings.
-So, for about $1.40 an hour less, English literature students get the added enrichment of studying and learning the great works of the English language canon, an excellent deal for book lovers.
+• They graduates have equal prospects: Note that the starting salary for a communications degree holder is approximately $3,000 more than an English grad, according to the National Association of Colleges and Employers (NACE), and they have almost the same projected lifetime earnings.
+So, for about $1.40 an hour less, literature students get the added enrichment of studying and learning the great works of the English language canon, an excellent deal for book lovers.

-• English literature majors have more opportunities for teaching: An English degree is more marketable if you want to be a teacher.
-English literature majors will have an easier time finding work teaching English, from private high schools to English as a Second Language (ESL) programs.
+• They majors have more opportunities for teaching: An English degree is more marketable if you want to be a teacher, and you will have an easier time finding work teaching English, from private high schools to English as a Second Language (ESL) programs.

 Do English Majors Just Read Literature from England?